snwox/snwox.github.io/_posts/2024-01-28-(ctf)-2024-realworldctf.md

 }
 ```

-I'm not familiar with Foundry..
+### **Challenges and Considerations**

-So I executed each function one by one, changing the L2 and L1 rpc, and couldn't run them all at once, so I couldn't share variables.
-Therefore, I executed each function one by one and put the addresses into environment variables.
+- Not being familiar with Foundry meant executing each function one by one, changing the L2 and L1 rpc accordingly.
+This prevented variable sharing, requiring the execution of each function individually and updating environment variables as needed.
-vm.createSelectFork would work.. probably.
+- Using **`vm.createSelectFork`** could potentially address this issue.

-I think deploying an attacker contract is a better way to writing the code.
+- Deploying an attacker contract seems like a more efficient approach to writing the code.

-The last **`run_withdraw`** doesn't work because it uses precompiled address, so I had to directly send it using cast send.
+- The last **`run_withdraw`** function was problematic due to its use of a precompiled address, necessitating direct sending using cast send.